 Ambrose Wheeler, the contractor who constructed the present church, insisted it be built of stone rather than brick, as specified by the architects, and he generously paid the difference in cost.
 The church opened on June 18, 1935, and the service was broadcast on CKCW Radio, marking the first such broadcast from a Moncton church.

-Mr. Wheeler served St. George’s as warden for 5 years and the vestry for 27 years.
-At the same time he was building the church, Mr. Wheeler was on the hospital board, (later chairman) and was the manager of the Moncton Hawks who later won the Allan Cup (National Championship).
+Wheeler served as a warden at St. George’s for five years and was a vestry member for 27 years.
+Simultaneously, he held positions on the hospital board (eventually becoming chairman) and managed the Moncton Hawks, who later won the Allan Cup (National Championship).

-The two previous churches were constructed on a north to south basis, while the new church as placed on a east to west direction made possible when the rectory located to the east of the second church was demolished to accommodate this change: the Rev. J.J.
+The first two churches were built with a north-to-south orientation, while the new church was constructed with an east-to-west layout.
+This change was made possible when the rectory, located east of the second church, was demolished to accommodate the new design, under the guidance of Reverend J.J.
 Alexander.
-It is noteworthy that the last four Rectors, namely: Hooper, Sisam, Alexander and Crowther served the parish for 101 years.
+It is worth noting that the last four Rectors – Hooper, Sisam, Alexander, and Crowther – served the parish for a combined 101 years.

 This post has already been read 2471 times!